-The Bank also asserts that the application of the proposed non-relationship customer check cashing fee would not impair the negotiability of a check presented for payment.
+The Bank also asserts that the application of the On Us Check cashing fee would not impair the negotiability of a check presented for payment.
 Section 3-104 of the Uniform Commercial Code defines a negotiable instrument as:

-- ... an unconditional promise to pay or order to pay a fixed amount of money, with or without interest or other charges described in the promise or order, if it: - (1) is payable to bearer or to order at the time it is issued or first comes into possession of a holder; - (2) is payable on demand or at a definite time; and - (3) does not state any other undertaking or instruction by the person promising or ordering payment to do any act in addition to the payment on money. . . .
+... an unconditional promise to pay or order to pay a fixed amount of money, with or without interest or other charges described in the promise or order, if it:

+(1) is payable to bearer or to order at the time it is issued or first comes into possession of a holder;

+(2) is payable on demand or at a definite time; and

+(3) does not state any other undertaking or instruction by the person promising or ordering payment to do any act in addition to the payment on money....

+The Bank asserts that an On-Us Check cashing fee does not alter a check's negotiability because the check does not contain on its face an express condition to payment and the fee is not assessed for negotiation of the check.
+A check is an unconditional promise to pay unless an express condition to payment appears on the face of the check:12

+(i) an express condition to payment,

-9 Cf. Your Style Publication, Inc. v.
+11 Cf. Your Style Publication, Inc. v.
 Mid Town Bank & Trust Co., 501 N.E.2d 805, 810 (Ill.
 Ct.
 App.
 1986) (defendant banks exceeded their contractual authority because depositor agreements did not clearly provide for check cashing fees and banks' customers would have no reason to believe that their own checks would be subjected to this fee).